angular/components/src/material/datepicker/datepicker.md

 The datepicker allows users to enter a date either through text input, or by choosing a date from the calendar.
-It is made up of several components, directives and [the date implementation module](#choosing-a-date-implementation-and-date-format-settings) that work together.
+It is made up of several components, directives and [the date implementation](#choosing-a-date-implementation-and-date-format-settings) that work together.

 <!-- example(datepicker-overview) -->